andli/cardartvoter/README.md

 After a while (a month?) the ranking could be reset and historical rankings can be saved and browsed through.

 Card art and data like unique id numbers for cards will be fetched from the Scryfall API.
+We adhere to Scryfall's Rate Limits and Good Citizenship.

 ## TODO: